notional-labs/fee-abstraction/x/feeabs/spec/Intergation.md

 )
 ```

-## Configuring with Fee Middleware param and HostZoneConfig
+## Configuring with Fee Abtraction param and HostZoneConfig
+In order to use Fee Abstraction, we need to add the HostZoneConfig as specified in the government proposals.